redis/redis-doc/docs/reference/command-arguments.md

 * **name:** the argument's name, always present.
   The name of an argument is given for identification purposes alone.
   It isn't displayed during the command's syntax rendering.
+  The same name can appear more than once in the entire argument tree, but it is unique compared to other sibling arguments' names.
+  This allows obtaining a unique identifier for each argument (the concatenation of all names in the path from the root to any argument).
+* **display_text:** the argument's display string, present in arguments that have a displayable representation (all arguments that aren't oneof/block).
+  This is the string used in the command's syntax rendering.
 * **type:** the argument's type, always present.
   An argument must have one of the following types:
   - **string:** a string argument.